patosorio/patosorio/README.md

 ### [Bookings App](https://github.com/patosorio/bookings-app)

 Full-stack project to manage bookings for an artist agency.

+This app includes multi-tenancy support, allowing different agencies to manage their own data in isolation.
+The challenge was designing a scalable backend that keeps each tenant’s users, bookings, and artist data separate while using shared infrastructure.
+I implemented this with a clean Django architecture that organizes models and routes per tenant context.

 - **Frontend**: Built with Next.js using Vercel’s `v0` AI-powered generator.
 - **Backend**: Django REST Framework.
 - **Hosting**: Frontend on Vercel, Backend on Google Cloud Run.